innovaccer/engine-docs/README.md

 This helps us to create a bounded context for the complete web application.We will talk more about this approach , where we explore how Domain Driven Desing and Bounded Contenxt helps us to create reliable and performant large scale web applications.

-engine Engine provides with a nice and familiar ecosystem to every JavaScript developer to build, publish and install their micro-frotends into any engine based projects using natively provide NPM cli tool in a true plug and play format.
+Engine provides with a nice and familiar ecosystem to every JavaScript developer to build, publish and install their micro-frotends into any engine based projects using natively provide NPM cli tool in a true plug and play format.

 [![Evolution](./micro-frontends/engine_npm.png)](link)